 Joint ticket to the Natural History Museum of Denmark

 With a joint ticket to the Natural History Museum of Denmark you will get easy access to three museum experiences.
-The ticket is only valid for one day and gives you free access to both the Zoological Museum, Geological Museum and the Palm house in the Botanical Garden.
+The ticket is only valid for 48 hours and gives you free access to both the Zoological Museum, Geological Museum and the Palm house in the Botanical Garden.

 Adults: DKK 210